 See the Actual Impact Through Incrementality

 With restrictions on identifiers and cookie-based tracking, it’s becoming more difficult to track users in today’s privacy-first environment.
-To measure marketing effectiveness, you need a new approach, incrementality testing.
+To measure marketing effectiveness, you need a new approach: incrementality testing.

 Incrementality informs you about: